 As seen in Figure 3, GHG emissions in the City have decreased since 2012.
 Emissions went down by 1% in 2013 and 19% in 2016 from the 2012 baseline level.
-The next GHG inventory is planned to be completed by SANDAG in 2020 and will provide additional data for continued trend analysis.
-In the meantime, the City will continue to implement CAP actions and supporting measures according to the timeline laid out by the CAP Implementation Plan.
+The next GHG inventory is planned to be completed by SANDAG in two years and will provide more trend analysis.
+In the meantime, the City will continue to implement CAP actions and supporting measures according to the timeline laid out by the Implementation Plan.